tomjwells/fin.tomoswells.com/README.md

 A collection of tools I have created while studying financial mathematics.

-The goal is to produce a collection of live demos based on the different models and techniques, which can be tried out and tested at [fin.tomoswells.com](https://fin.tomoswells.com)
+The goal is to produce a collection of demos based of concepts in mathematical finance, which can be tried out and tested at [fin.tomoswells.com](https://fin.tomoswells.com).

 # Repository Structure